Your Options as a Student Participant

 It's Your Choice

 As a final note, please remember at all times that participating in research studies for extra credit is your choice.
 You are free to participate or not to participate.
-You are free to complete an alternative assignment or not to complete an alternative assignment.
-Participation in research studies or the completion of alternative assignments is in no way required for any SPBS course.
 It’s your choice.